Estate Planning

 How to Get Started

-- Take inventory of your assets, accounts, and debts.
+• Take inventory of your assets and debts.

-- Define your goals, including asset distribution and guardianship decisions.
+• Define your goals, including asset distribution and guardianship desires.